How to wire solar panels in series vs. parallel

-Here are answers to some of the common questions customers ask about wiring solar panels that can help you have a better understanding of the pros and cons of wiring in series or in parallel.
+Here are answers to a few of the common questions homeowners ask about wiring solar panels that can help you get a better understanding of whether your panels should be wired in series or parallel.

 What does it mean to wire solar panels in series?